dinsunny93/JSON-Based-Data-Exercises/README.md

 # JSON-Based-Data-Exercises

-Using data in file 'data/world_bank_projects.json',
+Working with json files in python.

 1. Find the 10 countries with most projects.